DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 **Future directions**

 Combine the bank interest rate in each year's analysis is what we could consider deeper, and basic financial knowledge is required.
-Moreover, since the loan is always span 3-5 years or more, maybe we could track the result years later.
+Moreover, since the loan is always span 3-5 years or more, maybe we could track the result not far from now, just when the loan term end.

 # Appendix and reference